gmcgoldr/algo-app-dev/README.md

 The following command line utilities are isntalled with the package.
 They help streamline some common system tasks realting to algorand devleopment:

-- `ptu-make-node`: this command can be used to setup a private, and private development node
+- `aad-make-node`: this command can be used to setup a private, and private development node
-- `ptu-run-node`: this command can be used to start or stop node daemons
+- `aad-run-node`: this command can be used to start or stop node daemons

 ## Modules